Leaky Zero Forcing on Induced Subgraphs of $d$-dimensional Grid Graphs with an Application to Hopi Rectangles: Hopi Rectangle Graphs as induced subgraphs

-\begin{defn} {def:VisualDefAD_{m,n}} \cite{VisualDefAztecDiamond} Suppose the corners of a $2m+1\times 2n+1$ chessboard are black.
-The graph whose vertices are the unit squares of the board, and whose edges connect diagonally adjacent unit squares, has two connected components.
-The one whose vertices correspond to the white squares is denoted $AD_{m,n}$ and is called the \textit{even Hopi rectangle of order $(m,n)$}.
-The other is called the \textit{odd Hopi rectangle of order $(m,n)$} and is denoted $OD_{m,n}$.
-When $m=n$, the even Hopi rectangle becomes the Hopi diamond graph. \end{defn}

-We further note that the graphs defined in Definition \ref{def:VisualDefAD_{m,n}} coincide with Hopi diamond graphs of order $(n,n)$ by taking $OC_{2n+1,2n+1}$ for $n\ge 3$ from Definition \ref{def:HopiDiamondGraph}, though the author did not coin the graphs with that name.

-Building on Definitions \ref{def:HopiDiamondGraph} and \ref{def:VisualDefAD_{m,n}}, we introduce an alternative definition of the Hopi rectangle graph of order $(m,n)$ as a subset of the Cartesian product of two path graphs.
-This reformulated definition was necessary both for implementing our work in SageMath, particularly in applying the algorithm described in \cite{moruzziLeakyForcing}, and for establishing several of our results by viewing the graph as being embedded in an integer lattice.
-Our definition, presented below, is motivated both by the visual formulation in Definition \ref{def:VisualDefAD_{m,n}} and by the techniques found in \cite{TechniquesLowerBoundZF}.
+In \cite{KnuthAztecDiamond}, the authors defined the \textit{Hopi diamond graph of order $n$} as a graph on $nm$ vertices.
+Later \cite{VisualDefAztecDiamond} offered a more visual perspective on these graphs.
+This visual approach provided a useful foundation for working with the graph family and motivated our formulation of the Hopi rectangle graph in Definition \ref{def:UpdatedDefAD_{m,n}}.
+Our definition views the Hopi rectangle graph of order $(a,b)$ as an induced subgraph of the 2-dimensional grid graph $P_{a+b}\square P_{a+b}$ and was necessary both for implementing our work in SageMath, particularly in applying the algorithm described in \cite{moruzziLeakyForcing}, and for establishing several of our results by viewing the graph as being embedded in an integer lattice.
+Our definition, presented below, is motivated both by the visual formulation and by the techniques found in \cite{TechniquesLowerBoundZF}.